bogdanlab/fizi/README.md

 depending where you entered it.

-*We currently only support Python3.6* Support for Python 3.6+ is in the works (conda dependencies amirite).
+*We currently only support Python3.6+.
+If you're still using Python2.7 may we _gently_ remind you that 2020 is the deadline for official support and it might be time to try out Python3!*

 Overview
 --------